jldeen/ignite-learning-paths-training-apps/apps30/README.md

 sh IaC/infra-create.sh
 ```

 Once the infrastructure deployment completes, refer to the [GitHub actions section](#github-actions-pipeline) to deploy the webapp app container.

 **Note:** Be sure to use the same variables for your GitHub actions pipeline (and secrets script) as you used for your `IaC/infra-create.sh` script.
+You can use the full CICD workflow since your infrastructure has already been deployed; GitHub actions will incrementally update your infrastructure and continue on to deploying your webapp.

 ---